ericmcai/ericmcai/README.md

-### About Me 👋
+<h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 🤔 &nbsp; Aspiring Data Professional.
+- 🎓 &nbsp; Studying M.S.
+Analytics at Georgia Tech.
+- 🌱 &nbsp; Learning more about Statistical Methods and Machine Learning.
-Hi!
-My name is Eric.
-I am a 32-year-old former-pastor-turned-M.S. student in Analytics at Georgia Tech🐝.
-I am from Los Angeles, but I currently reside in the Dallas-Forthworth Metroplex.
-I love spending time with my wife, cooking, brewing coffee, and reading!
+- 🍙 &nbsp; Spending time with my wife, cooking, brewing coffee, and reading!

 ### Languages and Tools 🧰